veslin23000303/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: ADHITHYA PERUMAL D
+Developed by: VESLIN ANISH A
 RegisterNumber: 212222230007

 import pandas as pd